DrSeaTurtle/rcos-status-updates/fall_2018/week_04.md

 ## Notes

 >will finish up exhibition file on a few concepts in JS and setting up a basic server on my own computer using just Node.js and commit it later tonight
+>edit: later tonight bled over into later the next day